VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Results and Analysis

-In this section, we evaluate EVisRAG’s visual perception using qualitative and quantitative evidence.
-Figure~\ref{fig:perception_case} shows a representative case for the question ``Which country was the world’s leading natural rubber exporting country in 2019?''.
-Training the backbone under a think-then-answer paradigm (w/o Perception) modestly improves attention of VLMs to the legend and lower caption, helping the model read that the bars indicate shares of global exports.
-EVisRAG, with evidence-guided reasoning, further concentrates attention on the top bar region and correctly identifies Thailand as the leading exporter.

-To quantify perception, we manually annotate evidence regions in more than 100 cases and compute the visual evidence attention ratio, defined as the percentage of attention mass falling inside the annotated evidence box.
-As shown in Figure~\ref{fig:perception_quantify}, EVisRAG achieves the highest reasoning accuracy and the highest visual evidence attention ratio among all baselines.
-The scatter also reveals a clear positive trend: higher attention to the evidence region is associated with higher answer accuracy.
+In this section, we evaluate EVisRAG’s perceptual ability from both quantitative and qualitative perspectives.
+Figure~\ref{fig:perception_quantify} reports the visual evidence attention ratio, defined as the percentage of attention mass falling inside human-annotated evidence boxes.
+As shown in the figure, EVisRAG lies in the top-right region among all compared methods, achieving both the highest reasoning accuracy and the highest evidence attention ratio.
+This result suggests that EVisRAG is better at concentrating on question-relevant visual regions, and that such evidence-focused attention is closely associated with stronger downstream reasoning performance.

+Figure~\ref{fig:perception_case} further provides a case study on generated evidence and final answers.
+For the question ``Who the only chemist is in the list?'', EVisRAG first filters out irrelevant pages by explicitly recording ``no relevant information'' for unrelated entries, and then correctly identifies the supporting evidence that Richard W. Mann is listed as the ``Chief Chemist.''
+Based on this evidence, it produces the correct final answer.
+In contrast, OpenVLThinker~\cite{deng2025openvlthinker} incorrectly treats a chemistry-related but irrelevant title (``Director of Agricultural Research'') as supporting evidence, while R1-Router~\cite{peng2025learning} outputs an answer that is not grounded in the relevant entry at all.

+Together, these results show that EVisRAG not only attends more to question-relevant regions but also transforms such perception into cleaner and more faithful evidence records.
+This stronger evidence quality is crucial for grounded multi-image reasoning, as it reduces distraction from irrelevant visual details and leads to more reliable final predictions.